Sortix

 patch in Sortix 1.0 is broken and needs to be updated using the source code which was previously extracted and patched on another operating system.
 Otherwise ports will fail to be patched after extraction.

-make sysmerge PACKAGES=patch
+make sysmerge-now PACKAGES=patch

 This command will build and install the patch port using the cache of upstream tarballs.
 It'll reuse the preextracted patch directory since it is the correct version.